If your baby is having a false start bedtime it can throw off your entire evening. Learn why a false start bedtime happens and how to fix it.

 Toddlers are not immune from false starts either.
 False starts are more common in babies under a year old, but we do sometimes see them in young toddlers.

-When these young toddlers have false starts, it is usually because they depend on a parent to help them fall to sleep and return to sleep.
+When young toddlers have false starts, it’s usually because they depend on a parent to help them fall asleep and return to sleep.

-The good news is that false starts are often fixable.
-Sometimes the fix is as easy as a schedule tweak.
+The good news is that false starts are often preventable.
+Here’s how to prevent false starts in the future.

 If you think false starts are happening because your baby is overtired, then move your baby’s bedtime earlier and/or move naps closer together.